 It is important to keep in mind how quickly defense costs can erode your limits, possibly leaving you with little to no coverage for indemnification.
 Choosing the correct limits of liability is a very important decision.
 If a claim were to arise, even if baseless, increasing your limits after this occurs might not be an option.
 The best way to look at it is like this: if you were to make an error and be sued by one of your clients, what would it cost you to defend (billable hours to a defense attorney) and indemnify (monetary judgement or settlement)?

-A retroactive date, or prior acts date, is the date upon which coverage was first in place on a claims-made policy.
+A retroactive date, is the date upon which coverage was first in place on a claims-made policy.
 It indicates to the underwriter how many years of exposure the carrier will be taking on if terms are offered.
 To elaborate, when you obtain coverage (when no prior coverage is currently in place) the retroactive date will be the date of the inception of the firm’s first claims-made policy.
 The exposure to the carrier regarding past acts, at this point, is minimal.
 The policy will only be providing coverage on a go forward basis.
 However, at each renewal the exposure borne by the carrier will increase as past exposure increases.
 In tandem with the increased exposure, the premium will also increase for a set number of years until it reaches the “mature premium” level.
 All admitted carriers must file these “step rate factors” with the state’s insurance regulators.
 An insured will see an increase in premium commensurate with the increased exposure for anywhere from 5-8 years depending on the carrier and state.

 Your explanation of claims made should be “VERY” detailed.
 If there has been a claim in the past, this is your chance to advocate on behalf of your firm; in short you can give your side of the story.